step-/JSON.awk/README.md

 * Can be embedded in other awk programs
 * Invalid JSON input is captured and can be processed on exit
 * Written for POSIX awk; does not require GNU gawk extensions;
-  works with mawk 1.3.4 20150503 and higher
+  works with mawk 1.3.4 20150503 and higher (some limitations)
 * Choice of MIT or Apache 2 license

 Supported Platforms
 -------------------